Arche Resonance Theory

 ψi, ψj = ψi* ψj dθ

-Compossibility gives the theory a mathematical test for whether distinct Archeonic expressions can coexist coherently as parts of one total structure.
+Compossibility gives the theory a precise criterion for whether distinct Archeonic expressions can coexist coherently within one total structure.
 Physics begins when that coherent totality is projected into geometry.

 Section 1: The Emergence of Spacetime